PrincetonUniversity/hpc_beginning_workshop/09_example_jobs/simple_gpu_kernel/README.md

-# CUDA C Kernel
+# Hello World on a GPU

-Below is the simplest GPU code:
+Below is the simplest CUDA C Kernel:

 ```C
 #include <stdio.h>